 What is the best cheap smartwatch?

 The best cheap smartwatch overall is the Apple Watch Series 3.
 With a starting price of $199, it's at the high end for a cheap smartwatch, but has the most to offer when it comes to apps, notifications, fitness tracking, and more.
 Plus, the Apple Watch 3 has Apple Pay built in, so you can use it to purchase items without having to touch anything.
-You'll need an iPhone if you want to use it, but you'll get the latest watchOS 7 update when it releases with the Apple Watch 6 in the fall.
+You'll need an iPhone if you want to use it, but you'll get the latest watchOS 7 that released with the Apple Watch 6.

 The best cheap smartwatch for Android users is the Samsung Galaxy Watch Active, which is also $199, but has fitness tracking features including built-in GPS, a great design, and has a longer battery life than Wear OS smartwatches.
-The Samsung Galaxy Watch 3 is also on the way, so we could see even steeper price cuts on older models soon.
+The Samsung Galaxy Watch 3 is the premium alternative.

 And you don't have to be an iPhone or Samsung phone user to wear a smartwatch, because there are a slew of Wear OS watches from which to choose.